 Take an in-depth look at the evaporation portion of the water cycle with this worksheet on how clouds form!
-Use the word bank to fill in the blanks of the diagram.
+Use the word bank to fill in the diagram.

 What is the difference between condensation and evaporation?
-Learn a bit about natural cooling and heating processes that are caused by changing states of matter!
+Learn about natural cooling and heating processes that are caused by changing states of matter!

 This fun and easy science fair project idea explains the process of transpiration in plants and how the number of stoma affects water loss.

 Did you know that ocean water is salty, but river water is not?
-Find out how these different types of fresh water and salt water mix together in this informative worksheet on the water cycle.
+Find out how fresh and salt water mix together in this water cycle worksheet.

 Looking for a fourth grade worksheet to help your kid with science?
 This printable will test his knowledge of the water cycle.

 Does your little scientist know the water cycle?
 Challenge her with this cut and paste activity where she'll label each part of this water cycle!

 The water cycle plays a big role in weather patterns.
 Color this water cycle chart and get familiar with this cycle at work.

 Start from water cycle precipitation from clouds and match parts of the cycle to this clear colorful image of a simple water cycle, using the helpful paragraph.

 How do clouds form?
 Why does it rain?
 Help your student answer some of these questions by completing this water cycle worksheet.